-The Lung Association teamed up with our partners to advocate for laws at the local level to raise the legal age of sale for tobacco from 18 to 21.
+The American Lung Association teamed up with our partners to advocate for laws at the local level to raise the legal age of sale for tobacco products from 18 to 21.
 Communities that have done this are expected to see significant reductions in youth smoking as a result.
 Evidence is very clear that young people who reach the age of 21 without smoking are very likely to never start.
 Unfortunately, kids who can purchase tobacco products at 18 are often the source for younger teen's tobacco products.
-Raising the age to 21 makes it more difficult for those under 18 to get their hands on tobacco products and increases the likelihood they will never start.
+Raising the age to 21 makes it more difficult for those under 18 to get their hands-on tobacco products and increases the likelihood they will never start.